purduesigbots/pros-doxygen-docs/docs/getting-started/macos.md

     Wheel file (.whl) from
     [here](https://github.com/purduesigbots/pros-cli3/releases/latest).
     Once downloaded, run
-    python3 -m pip install \~/Downloads/pros-cli-v5_3.X.X-py3-none-any.whl
+    `python3 -m pip install ~/Downloads/pros-cli-v5_3.X.X-py3-none-any.whl`
     (replacing that path with the path to which you downloaded the file).

 ### Install the Editor

 \note
-this section is optional if you intend to use an editor other than the PROS Editor
+This section is optional if you intend to use an editor other than the PROS Editor

 1. Build and install cquery by following the instructions on [their wiki page](https://github.com/cquery-project/cquery/wiki/Building-cquery).
 2. Download the pros-editor-mac.zip file from [our releases page](https://github.com/purduesigbots/atom/releases/latest).
-Once downloaded, double click to extract the application, then drag the PROS Editor.app file to your /Applications folder.
+Once downloaded, double click to extract the application, then drag the `PROS Editor.app` file to your `/Applications` folder.

 ## Requirements